 - Children and young people often find visitors to school a useful and informative part of their learning, but equally research suggests that for visits to be successful there should be a shared understanding about the nature and content of the session/s.
 Government guidance is that schools should exercise caution with the use of visitors as there is some evidence that particular messages can have a detrimental impact on young people's intentions to resist using drugs including alcohol.
 Particular caution should be used when visitors have had first-hand experience of problematic drug use - Schools should ensure that visitors are appropriately qualified and trained to deliver work with children and young people in a school setting.
-They should also be aware of good practice that recommends the avoidance of shocking images and inappropriate descriptions or approaches towards drug use, have a clear understanding of the aims and objectives of the session and have seen and understood this policy. - Visitors must be briefed on any particular sensitivities and/or vulnerabilities that there may be in the pupil group these may include identified drug issues by particular pupils or their families as well as any broader needs within the group.
+They should also be aware of good practice that recommends the avoidance of shocking images and inappropriate descriptions or approaches towards drug use, have a clear understanding of the aims and objectives of the session and have seen and understood this policy. - Visitors must be briefed on any particular sensitivities and/or vulnerabilities that there may be in the pupil group these may include identified drug issues by particular pupils or their families - as well as any broader needs within the group.
 Teachers should negotiate the content of the session which is linked to the broader drug education and RSE/PSHE delivered by the school and relevant to the identified needs of the pupils.
-Visitors should be made aware by the teacher about the school's protocols for dealing with any disclosures or distress shown by pupils during the session. - Teachers should be present at all times when such a visitor is in the class and be ready to be an active participant in these sessions.
-They should ensure that they reflect on the learning from particular sessions with pupils and visitors, assessing the learning, and building skills to support and enable pupils to make healthy choices and to avoid risk-taking behaviour.
-Teachers should follow-up any unresolved issues or concerns and extend the learning begun by the visitor.
+Visitors should be made aware by the teacher about the school's protocols for dealing with any disclosures or distress shown by pupils during the session.

+- Teachers should be present at all times when such a visitor is in the class and be ready to be an active participant in these sessions.
+They should ensure that they reflect on the learning from particular sessions with pupils and visitors, assessing the learning, and building skills to support and enable pupils to make healthy choices and to avoid risktaking behaviour.
+Teachers should follow-up any unresolved issues or concerns and extend the learning begun by the visitor. - The Visiting Speaker's form must be completed prior to any visitor running a session.
+This enables the school to undertake and have a record of their due diligence.
+Any concerns that arise must be discussed with the visiting speaker prior to final booking.